saulpierotti/markdown_notebook/MP.md

 * The sponge war: sponges were considered the sister clade of all metazoans, but then a paper supported that Ctenophora  (jellyfish) is the real sister clade
 	* A debate started in the community and then this was dismissed
 	* This mistake was probably due to long branch attraction between the outgroup and Ctenophora
-	* The choice of the outgroup can introduce a bias (!)
+	* The choice of the outgroup can introduce a bias!
 * Pancrustacea is a monophiletic group that includes insects and crustaceans
 	* The true topology of the group is debated, mainly because of many really long branches and significant compositional bias
 * In time mutations tend to become fixed or extinct